masc-ucsc/docs/docs/pyrope/04-variables.md

 Most operations behave as expected when applied to signed unlimited precision integers.

 The `a in b` checks if values of `a` are in `b`.
 Notice that both can be tuples.
 If `a` is a named tuple, the entries in `b` match by name, and then contents.
-If `a` is unnamed, it matches only contents.
+If `a` is unnamed, it matches only contents by position.

 ```
 cassert (1,2) in (0,1,3,2,4)